minprog/app-studio/info/10 Syllabus.md

 The course's staff consists of your instructor and many teaching assistants.
 Due to the size of the course, we can't usually respond to email inquiries about your assignments.

-- You are encouraged to speak to a student assistant or the instructor in the lab.
+You are encouraged to speak to a student assistant or the instructor in the lab.
 Send a help request by using the "Ask" menu, above.

-- Please register for this course's Slack chat.
-You will be invited after you login and register on this website.

-Below you will find a list of the courses's instructors:
+Below you will find a list of the courses's staff:

 - Martijn Stegeman, *instructor* <help@mprog.nl>
 - Renske Talsma, *teaching assistant (Android)*